 Aug.
 15 has been a very interesting day in National Hockey League history.
 This date has seen a pair of successful coaches find new jobs.
-Also, a current franchise filed its expansion application and even a team owner was convicted of nearly 50 criminal charges.
+Also, a current franchise filed its expansion application, and even a team owner was convicted of nearly 50 criminal charges.
+The THW time machine is warmed up and ready to take us back in time to relive all the memories.

 Neilson Lands in New York